 The recent recession has put a halt in the marching conversion activity of industrial heritage, presenting at the same time some positive effects, too.
 These include the interception of the rising gentrification of former industrial districts and the reconsideration of past intervention approaches.

-To sum up, after the course of c.
+To sum up, after c.
 40 years, historic industries have become today an intrinsic part of the Spanish cultural heritage.
 As analysed above, a lot of progress has been made on a theoretical, legislative and practical level.
 Spain has formed a rich portfolio of reused cases including a number of strong reference-projects of a landscape scale.
 Nevertheless, some regions of the country are still behind in terms of industrial heritage protection and reuse.
 The challenge appears to be to bring up to speed the later regions while getting disentangled from the predicaments of the introvert regionalism.

 - AADIPA Agrupació d'Arquitectes per a la Defensa i la Intervenció en el Patrimoni Arquitectònic.
 XXI Curset sobre la intervencio en el patrimonio arquitectonic.
 El patrimonio industrial: viejas estructuras, nuevas actuaciones, 1998 Barcelona.